 3. this notification shall come into force from the date of its publication in the Official Gazette.

-4. A chartered accountant in practice as well as firm of chartered accountants in practice shall maintain a record of the audit assignments accepted him or the firm of chartered accountants, or any of the partner of the firm in his individual name or as a partner of any other firm as far as possible, in the prescribed manner.
+4. A chartered accountant in practice as well as firm of chartered accountants in practice shall maintain a record of the audit assignments accepted by him or by the firm of chartered accountants, or by any of the partner of the firm in his individual name or as a partner of any other firm as far as possible, in the prescribed manner.
 Students may note that while the law excluded private companies from the specified limits but the Institute has issued the above notification restricting the overall limit to 30 company audits including private limited companies.
 It may be noted that a member who fails to comply with the notification shall be liable for professional misconduct.